jokergoo/circlize/README.md

 Several interesting figures can be found in `example/`

 More tests and documents will be added, as well as a vignette.

+== the Perl module

+There is also a Perl module R::Comment2Man to convert comments to documentary files.

+Comments are marked as the Markdown-style and it looks more clear than that under the Roxygen package